 - Ocean governance and science-policy interfaces

-Individual interactions between scientists of differing backgrounds, experience and career stages can bring positive benefits to both sides of the partnership. iAtlantic seeks to establish mentoring partnerships between regions and across disciplines to facilitate knowledge sharing, maximise transfer of skills, nurture career development and broaden the opportunities for collaboration.
+Individual interactions between scientists of differing backgrounds, experience and career stages can bring positive benefits to both sides of the partnership. iAtlantic supported joint student supervision and mentoring between regions and across disciplines to facilitate knowledge sharing, maximise transfer of skills, nurture career development and broaden the opportunities for collaboration.
+A full account of iAtlantic’s capacity building programme is given in Deliverable 6.3.

 Translating new knowledge to ocean governance and policy development

-It is essential that new scientific knowledge is channeled to the right fora for use in policy development and ocean governance. iAtlantic will critically assess the current ocean governance frameworks applicable to the management of human activities affecting Atlantic marine ecosystems under conditions of change, and identify opportunities for improving management approaches.
+It is essential that new scientific knowledge is channeled to the right fora for use in policy development and ocean governance. iAtlantic undertook a critical assessment of the current ocean governance frameworks applicable to the management of human activities affecting Atlantic marine ecosystems under conditions of change, and identify opportunities for improving management approaches (See Deliverable 6.2).

-Engagement with a range of regional/sectoral stakeholders and international processes will ensure feedback from those processes into relevant iAtlantic work packages, explore how iAtlantic results will be used by different end-users, and where the different sectoral groups may be able to contribute knowledge, data and expertise to the project effort.
-A series of high-level stakeholder engagement events will be held during the project, at which results from iAtlantic will be presented, ideas exchanged, and relevant issues discussed.
+Engagement with a range of regional/sectoral stakeholders and international processes ensured feedback from those processes into relevant iAtlantic work packages, explored how iAtlantic results could be used by different end-users, and where the different sectoral groups could contribute knowledge, data and expertise to the project effort.
+Three high-level stakeholder engagement events were held during the project, at which results from iAtlantic were presented, ideas exchanged, and relevant issues discussed.

 Right: Negotiations on a new UN treaty for the conservation and sustainable use of marine biodiversity in areas beyond national jurisdiction (BBNJ) in New York.